Massive Landslide Hits Papua New Guinea, Many Feared Dead - UrduPoint

 Dozens of local men and women scrambled over the piles of rock and soil, digging, crying out, listening for survivors or scanning the scene in disbelief.

-Some became instant rescuers, donning wellington boots, strapping on head torches, picking up machetes and long-handled axes to help clear the rubble.
+Some became rescuers, donning boots, strapping on head torches, picking up machetes and long-handled axes to help clear the rubble.

 Children could be heard crying as their mothers clambered over the rocks in search of loved ones.